gitlabhq/gitlabhq/doc/development/api_styleguide.md

 - `desc` for the method summary.
 You should pass it a block for additional details such as:
   - The GitLab version when the endpoint was added
-  - If the endpoint is deprecated, and if yes when will it be removed
+  - If the endpoint is deprecated, and if so, when will it be removed

 - `params` for the method params.
 This acts as description, [validation, and coercion of the parameters]